Tom McCahill: His prose

 McCahill frequently used extreme metaphors and similes in his prose.
-For example, in M.I. he described the AC Cobra as "hairier than a Borneo gorilla in a raccoon suit".
+For example, in Mechanix Illustrated he described the AC Cobra as "hairier than a Borneo gorilla in a raccoon suit".
 He proclaimed the ride of a 1957 Pontiac to be as "smooth as a prom queen's thighs".
 The 1957 Ford "cornered as flat as a mailman's feet" and the 1954 De Soto is "as solid as the Rock of Gibraltar and just as fast."
 He described one model of Studebaker's gray-painted hubcaps as a feature "only an engineer could love."

 Racing

-In 1952 McCahill entered his own Jaguar Mark VII sedan in the Daytona Beach NASCAR speed trials and won in the Sedan class.
+In 1952 McCahill entered his own Jaguar Mark VII sedan in the Daytona Beach NASCAR speed trials and won in the sedan class.
 Each year he attended and reported on world-renowned speed events, especially the Le Mans 24 Hour in France.
 He purchased the first Thunderbird built and raced it successfully in the 1955 Daytona speed trials.
 The Tom McCahill trophy was named for him.
 As director of the yearly speed trials at Daytona beach, he was responsible for overseeing the rules as well as the safety of the drivers and spectators.
 He was a personal friend of Briggs Cunningham and drove the fastest cars in the world.

 Effect

 McCahill reported in detail on every car imported to the U.S. during the early 1950s, all the while ridiculing the U.S. automakers for their excesses, including soft suspensions ("Jello suspensions" as he referred to them) and poor handling qualities.
-An example is provided by one of the first road tests of the 1958 Edsel in the September 1957 issue of M.I.: McCahill criticized the standard suspension as being too "horsey-back" and strongly recommended that Edsel buyers "pony up" a few extra bucks for the optional, heavy-duty (i.e. export) suspension package, which included heavier springs and shocks.
+An example is provided by one of the first road tests of the 1958 Edsel in the September 1957 issue of Mechanix Illustrated: McCahill criticized the standard suspension as being too "horsey-back" and strongly recommended that Edsel buyers "pony up" a few extra bucks for the optional, heavy-duty (i.e. export) suspension package, which included heavier springs and shocks.
 He went so far as to tell his readers that "I wouldn't own one except with the export kit; without stiffer suspension, a car with so much performance (his test car had the 345-horsepower, 410 cubic-inch V8) could prove similar to opening a Christmas basket full of King Cobras in a small room with the lights out".

-McCahill was in favour of lifting the Automobile Manufacturer's Association ban on factory backed stock car racing; although the ban was agreed upon by GM, Ford and Chrysler in June 1957, manufacturers continued under-the-table efforts to provide performance parts and engines to racing teams or performance-car enthusiasts.
+McCahill was in favor of lifting the Automobile Manufacturer's Association ban on factory backed stock car racing; although the ban was agreed upon by GM, Ford and Chrysler in June 1957, manufacturers continued under-the-table efforts to provide performance parts and engines to racing teams or performance-car enthusiasts.
 McCahill chose to live in Florida as its climate permitted owning such cars as his Jaguar sedan, as corrosion problems inherent with this type of car would have been compounded by the Eastern climate.